wct432/kaggle_notebooks/README.md

 This pipeline will be responsible for normalizing the distribution of our features,
 filling any n/a values as a precautionary (should have been addressed in prior steps),
 and it will also one hot encode the categorical features.
 We will save the preprocessor
 in our /models/ directory so that we can easily use it later.

+Normalizing the distribution of features is not necessary for tree based algorithms
+like random forest and XGBoost because they split each node in the tree using one feature
+at at time, and as a result the scale of other features is irrelevant.
+However, I found I
+had slightly better results after using the quantile transformer to transform each feature
+into a normal distribution.

 ``` python
 #NUMERICAL PIPELINE